 I have been involved with the education of children since 1977.
 My educational background is a BS in Elementary Education and MS in Special Education.
-I worked in the public school system for 10 years prior to starting my career in family child care in July 1988.
+I worked in the public school system for 10 years prior to opening my state licensed family child care in July 1988.
 My family child care program has offered programs for mixed ages, before and after school care only, and been a developmental preschool.
 I hold an active teacher’s certification in Elementary Education and Special Education.
-I teach workshops and trainings for other providers through local conferences, local provider network groups and Adult Education programs.
+I teach workshops and trainings for other providers through local conferences, local provider network groups, The Family Child Care Association of Maine and local Adult Education programs.

 I don’t remember where I first came across this quote, but I copied it down and have kept it with me over the years.